 The Extreme Science and Engineering Discovery Environment (XSEDE) is the most advanced, powerful, and robust collection of integrated advanced digital resources and services in the world.
 It is a single virtual system that scientists can use to interactively share computing resources, data, and expertise.

-The five-year, $121-million project is supported by the National Science Foundation.
-It replaces and expands on the NSF TeraGrid project.
+The five-year, $110-million project is supported by the National Science Foundation.
+In summer of 2016, the NSF announced that XSEDE was awarded an additional 5 years of funding after the first 5-year award completed.
+Originally, XSEDE replaced and expanded on the NSF TeraGrid project.
 More than 10,000 scientists used the TeraGrid to complete thousands of research projects, at no cost to the scientists.

 That same sort of work—only in more detail, generating more new knowledge and improving our world in an even broader range of fields—continues with XSEDE.
 Find out how to get an allocation to use XSEDE resources.